breimanntools/xomics/docs/source/index/usage_principles.rst

 ..
    Developer Notes:
-   This is the index file that outlines the usage principles for the AAanalysis package.
+   This is the index file that outlines the usage principles for the xOmics package.
    Files for individual usage principles are stored in the /usage_principles directory.

    This document provides an overview of: